ThunderFly-aerospace/docs/avionics/TFCAB01/index.md

 - **UAVCAN Cables**: Designed for CAN bus communication.
 - **UART/TELEM/SERIAL Cables**: Used for serial data transmission.

 Each cable type is available in different lengths (15 cm, 30 cm, and 45 cm).
-All cables use **JST-GH connectors** for robust and secure connections.
+Majority of cables use [JST-GH connectors](https://www.jst.com/products/crimp-style-connectors-wire-to-board-type/gh-connector/) for robust connections.
 All cables could be purchased on correspondin links or via direct email inquiry at sale@thunderfly.cz.

 ## I²C Cables